 Judge Clarkson is the first Chairperson of the Tribunal, having been appointed at its inception in 2008.
-Judge Clarkson retired as a full time District Court judge in 2006 but continues to hold an acting warrant and sits regularly in the District Court.
+She retired as a full time District Court judge in 2006, then held an acting warrant and sat regularly in the District Court.
+She is now fully retired as a District Court judge.
 She graduated with a Bachelor of Laws from Auckland University in 1978 and was admitted to the Bar in 1979.
-She was appointed to the Bench in 1989 and has now served more than 31 years as a judicial officer.
+She was appointed to the Bench in 1989 and served more than 32 years as a judicial officer.
 Judge Clarkson has presented papers on Family Law, Mediation and Professional Discipline topics nationally and internationally.
 She was the inaugural President of the New Zealand branch of the International Women Judges Association.

-Judge John Adams, Deputy Chair
+Dr John Adams, Deputy Chair

-Judge Adams retired as a fulltime District Court Judge in 2014 having served for 20 years.
-He is an Acting District Court Judge and Family Court Judge.
+Dr Adams was appointed as a District Court judge (with Family Court warrant) in 1995.
+He retired as a fulltime District Court judge in 2014, finally retiring in 2022.
 He graduated with a Bachelor of Laws from Auckland University in 1970 and was admitted as a barrister and solicitor in the same year.
-He teaches programmes for the New Zealand Law Society and the Institute of Judicial Studies.
-He has degrees in English from Auckland University including Masters of Creative Writing (2009) and PhD (2021).
+He has considerable experience in teaching a variety of topics, including programmes for the New Zealand Law Society and Te Kura Kaiwhakawā/Institute of Judicial Studies.
+He has degrees in English from Auckland University including Masters of Creative Writing (2010) and PhD (Auckland 2020).
 He is a published poet.